-A formal access application, previously known as a Freedom of Information request, can be made by any member of the public for information held by Family and Community Services (FACS) Housing.
-A tenant or a client of FACS Housing may apply for information relating to their tenancy, or a service they may have received from FACS Housing.
+A formal access application, previously known as a Freedom of Information request, can be made by any member of the public for information held by DCJ Housing.
+A tenant or a client of DCJ Housing may apply for information relating to their tenancy, or a service they may have received from DCJ Housing.
 Information of a non-personal nature may also be requested as part of a formal access application.
 Fees and charges will be applicable.

-The Government Information (Public Access) Act 2009 (GIPA) also allows for FACS Housing to release information informally.
-This may be information relating to policies or any other information that is available on the FACS Housing website.
-A tenant or a client of FACS Housing may obtain limited information from their tenancy file without the need for a formal access application, conditions do apply.
+The Government Information (Public Access) Act 2009 (GIPA) also allows for DCJ Housing to release information informally.
+This may be information relating to policies or any other information that is available on the DCJ Housing website.
+A tenant or a client of DCJ Housing may obtain limited information from their tenancy file without the need for a formal access application, conditions do apply.